How to Soundproof Your Podcasting Room

 Home Podcast Studio Doors

 Your average door is not sealed around the perimeter, allowing noise to get in through the gaps.
 The typical door in your home is also hollow-core, which is not dense enough to block much sound.
-We recommend replacing the hollow core door with a solid core door and then using the Sound Lock Door Seal kit.
+We recommend replacing the hollow core door with a solid core door and then using the Sound Lock Acoustic Seal kit.
 It’s relatively easy to install and will fill in the gaps around your door to completely seal it when closed and block sound from traveling into or out of the room.
-If you’re building a professional podcast studio, then you need recording studio doors.
-We typically see the builder go with an STC 56 Sound Lock Soundproof Door.
+If you’re building a professional podcast studio, then you need one of our Sound Lock Acoustical Doors (STC 56).

 Podcasting Room Windows